bhargavkumar-65/NightwatchHackathon/README.md

 # Project Submission By Bhargav Murarisetty

 ### Hackathon Announcement Date: 21-Feb-2020
-##### I started Learning JavaScript, NightWatchJS and Gained all knowledge i could in 4 days.
+##### I tried Learn JavaScript, NightWatchJS and Gained all possible knowledge that i could in last 4 days.

-##### My primary focus was on simplicity, Ease of use and Cover Todays Software Testing Needs.
+##### My primary focus was on simplicity, Ease of use Framework that Cover Todays Software Testing Needs.
 I tried to make it as generic and reusable as possible.
 In the worst case, you can use this as a learning guide for your projects.

 ### System and Software Requirements
 1. Docker v17 and above.